 Confirming and Adjusting your Stock Levels

-If you imported your stock levels in Module 3 at the same time that you imported your inventory and they are incorrect, you can perform a stocktake to update your stock levels.
+If you imported your stock levels in Module 3 while you imported your inventory and are incorrect, you could perform a stocktake to update your stock levels.
 This will not affect your inventory’s Moving Average Costs.

 There are two ways to do a stocktake in QuickBooks Commerce - Manually or via a Barcode Scanner.

-If you are updating only a few product variants or do not have a barcode scanner, do a manual stocktake.
+If you update only a few product variants or do not have a barcode scanner, do a manual stocktake.